seamapi/url-search-params-serializer/README.md

 - Serialization of `NaN`, `Infinity`, and `-Infinity` is not supported and will throw an `UnserializableParamError`.

+#### Why is the empty string and empty object parsed as undefined but not the empty array?

+TODO

 ### Compatible parsing strategy

 Serialization is guaranteed to be well-defined within each type, i.e.,